Exploring Nucleon Structure through Sub- and Near-threshold $\phi$-Meson Photoproduction

-There are only two charged tracks originating from the interaction point which can be efficiently selected and identified.
-With known four-momenta of the initial $J/\psi(\psi(2s))$ and those of the $\pi^{\pm}$, the photon can be selected.
-The maximum momentum of the photon is $1.537$\,GeV for $J/\psi$ and $1.839$\,GeV for $\psi(2s)$, corresponding to the case when the two $\pi$'s fly in the same direction, opposite to the photon; the minimum momentum of the photon is zero, when the two $\pi$'s fly back-to-back with the same magnitude of the momentum.
-Therefore, the energy of photons covers the the range of interest in SRC physics.
-The momentum spectrum of the photon, shown in Fig.\,\ref{PhotonMomentum}, is determined based on early published results on $J/\psi \to \pi^0 \pi^0 \gamma$ from BESIII \cite{BESIII:2015rug}.
-A schematic diagram of $e^+ e^- \to J/\psi \to \pi^+ \pi^- \gamma$, followed by $\gamma$ interacting with a nucleon in the beam pipe to produce a $\phi$-meson, which subsequently decays to $K^+ K^-$, is illustrated in Fig.\,\ref{schematic}.
+\quad In the three-body decays of $J/\psi(\psi(3686)) \to \gamma \pi \pi$, there are only two charged tracks originating from the interaction point which can be efficiently selected and identified.
+With known four-momenta of the initial $J/\psi(\psi(3686))$ and those of the $\pi^{\pm}$, the photon can be selected.
+The maximum momentum of the photon is $1.55$\,GeV for $J/\psi$ and $1.85$\,GeV for $\psi(3686)$, corresponding to the case when the two $\pi$'s fly in the same direction, opposite to the photon; the minimum momentum of the photon is zero, when the two $\pi$'s fly back-to-back with the same magnitude of the momentum.
+Therefore, the energy of photons covers the range of interest in SRC physics.
+The momentum spectrum of the photon is determined based on early published results on $J/\psi \to \gamma \pi \pi$ from BESIII \cite{BESIII:2015rug}.
+We employ $\rho_{J/\psi \to \gamma \pi \pi}(E_\gamma)$ to represent the energy distribution of photon numbers produced in the three-body decays $J/\psi \to \gamma \pi \pi$.
+A detailed description for this distribution is provided in the appendix.
+For the BESIII detector, the charged track resolution at 1\,GeV is 0.5\%.
+In our work, the photon energy is reconstructed from the recoil momentum of the $\pi^+ \pi^-$, yielding a photon energy resolution better than 10\,MeV.
+Since the photon energy range of interest (1.30$\sim$1.85\,GeV) is much larger than this resolution, the measurement will remain highly reliable.

+\quad A schematic diagram of $e^+ e^- \to J/\psi \to \gamma \pi^+ \pi^-$, followed by $\gamma$ interacting with a nucleon in the beam pipe to produce a $\phi$-meson, which subsequently decays to $K^+ K^-$, is illustrated in Fig.\,\ref{schematic}.
 The final state of the signal process is $\pi^+ \pi^- K^+ K^- p$, therefore the candidate events have five charged tracks with a positive net charge.
+It should be noted that, when the photon interacts with an $np$-SRC pair, both the paired proton and neutron will be ejected from the beam pipe.
+However, since BESIII cannot detect neutrons, the observable process remains as illustrated in Fig.\,\ref{schematic}.